energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 # Exchange Inbox

-The Exchange Inbox allows admin users to sell, withdraw, transfer and export certificates that are currently in the organization’s Exchange Deposit Address.
-Certificates in this inbox are in the custody of the platform operator and are active on the exchange.
-This inbox is associated with your Organization's [Exchange Deposit Address](../user-guide-reg-onboarding.md#exchange-deposit-address).
+The Exchange Inbox allows admin users to sell, withdraw, transfer and export certificates that are currently on the Exchange.
+Certificates in this inbox are held in the exchange's [hot wallet](../user-guide-glossary.md#hotwallet).

 **When the issuing body approves a certificate request, the certificate is first deposited into the Exchange Inbox.** Certificates must be in the Exchange Inbox in order to be: